Tuesday, December 23, 2025

 President Claudia Sheinbaum and her Singaporean counterpart reaffirmed their commitment to sustaining the flow of trade and investment between Mexico and Singapore.

 Trade and investment should be further strengthened with Mexico’s expected ratification of the Pacific Alliance-Singapore Free Trade Agreement, which was signed in January 2022.
-Neither Mexico nor Colombia have yet ratified the agreement, which came into effect in Chile and Peru in May this year.
+Neither Mexico nor Colombia has yet ratified the agreement, which came into effect in Chile and Peru in May this year.

 At present, Mexico has a trade deficit with Singapore.
-In 2024,its imports from Singapore totalled US $2.2 billion, compared to $1.4 billion in Mexican exports, according to data from Mexico’s Economy Ministry.
+In 2024, its imports from Singapore totalled US $2.2 billion, compared to $1.4 billion in Mexican exports, according to data from Mexico’s Economy Ministry.

 Sheinbaum lauded the growing interest from Singaporean companies in investing in Mexico, especially in those sectors highlighted in her national development strategy, Plan México, such as technology and innovation, ports, and oil and gas.